datanav/docs/overview.rst

       }
   ]

 What happens next is a little piece of magic.
 Sesam does something called `dependency tracking <concepts.html#dependency-tracking>`_.
 It figures out that Maria Hawkins has received a new order, and that her ``customers`` entity must be reprocessed.
-Dependency tracking adds her existing entity to the head of the dataset with ``_tracked`` property set to ``true``.
+Dependency tracking adds her existing ``customers`` entity to the head of the dataset with ``_tracked`` property set to ``true``.
 It is able to do this because it can infer it from the DTL transformation rules in the ``customers-with-orders`` pipe.

 ::